omarrayyann/MujocoAR/README.md

 MuJoCo AR is a plugin for [MuJoCo](https://github.com/google-deepmind/mujoco) that enables the integration of ARKit data from a connected iOS device to control MuJoCo frames in real-time.
 It can also be used in non-MuJoCo applications (see the flexible setup section below).
 This package accompanies the MuJoCo AR iOS app that can be downloaded from [here](https://apps.apple.com/ae/app/mujoco-ar/id6612039501).

-**NOTE: Incase of a latency, try connecting your pc to your deivce's hotpsot.**
+**NOTE: Incase of a latency, try connecting your pc to your deivce's hotpsot.
+The communication happens locally.**

 ## Demos